ucladevx/BruinSpeak/README.md

 Start postgreSQL databases: This can be done through the command line, or through the Postgres app

+Install Image Magic: This can be done through the command line `$ brew install imagemagick`

 Create databases:
 `$ rails db:create`